Dirofu/UI-testovoe/README.md

 ----------------------------------------------------

 A test assignment for the position of UI programmer.
+The project is based on Unity version 6000.0.36f1

 Task:
 As part of the test task, you need to create a small unity project.